aiappsgbb/VIPER/README.md

 # Content Based image Retrieval Analysis

+A python library that illustrates how to do "Content Based image Retrieval Analysis", a technique for prompting vision-enabled LLMs to extract details from video and image content.

 > This repo has been populated by an initial template to help get you started.
 Please
 > make sure to update the content to build a great experience for community-building.